 The onboarding process is a pivotal point during the acquisition of new customers and it creates a long-lasting impression.
 That impression, good or bad, has a rippling effect through the customers’ family, friends, and even business partners.
 Every bank knows the saying “time is of the essence,” and it’s clear that those who decide not to use technology to streamline the onboarding process, show a lack of respect for customers’ time, which is often considered an asset more valuable than money itself.
 Hand-written forms that require the teller to transcribe the information into the system, drawn-out verifications of documents and signatures still plague the banking industry, but they are no longer viable.

 A by-product of this outdated approach to banking is the massive trail of paper it leaves behind.
 An enormous amount of paper that is also inconvenient for the customer that needs to handle and keep copies of everything.

 The world today is a digital place where people are online at all times, clicking away on screens of various sizes, even at school with the adoption of interactive learning.
 One way or another, banks have an online presence where commonly a customer learns about products and campaigns for the first time.
-Walking in a bank branch with no interactive banking technology creates an acute disconnection between online and offline experiences and humans are not programmed to be fond of inconsistency.
+Walking into a bank branch with no interactive banking technology creates an acute disconnection between online and offline experiences and humans are not programmed to be fond of inconsistency.

-Multiple fully-digital banks are gaining popularity, entire countries are adopting cashless payment systems, and more customers understand that money has been reduced to 1s and 0s.
+Multiple fully digital banks are gaining popularity, entire countries are adopting cashless payment systems, and more customers understand that money has been reduced to 1s and 0s.
 It makes sense that all financial institutions set in place an ever-evolving digital banking strategy or prepare to face the consequences of a heavily connected era.